Counting Solutions to Conjunctive Queries: Structural and Hybrid Tractability: On the relationship between Quantified Starsize and - hypertree width

 Analyzing Example~\ref{ex:esempio3}, one sees that the quantified star size of the core of $Q^n$ is $1$.
 Thus, when taking the core before computing the quantified star size, the separation between quantified star size and {\sf \#}-{hypertree width} goes away on the example.
 We next show that in fact this is a general phenomenon.

-\begin{lemma} Let $\boA$ be query having bounded {\sf \#}-{hypertree width} $k$.
-Then the cores of the colorings of the queries in $\boA$ have bounded hypertree width and bounded quantified star size at most $k$. \end{lemma} \begin{proof} Note first, that by definition any ${\sf \#}$-hypertree decomposition of $Q'$ is also a generalized hypertree decomposition of $Q'$.
+\begin{lem} Let $\boA$ be query having bounded {\sf \#}-{hypertree width} $k$.
+Then the cores of the colorings of the queries in $\boA$ have bounded hypertree width and bounded quantified star size at most $k$. \end{lem} \begin{proof} Note first, that by definition any ${\sf \#}$-hypertree decomposition of $Q'$ is also a generalized hypertree decomposition of $Q'$.
 Consequently, the {\sf \#}-{hypertree width} is at least the generalized hypertree width of $Q'$.

 Now assume that the quantified star size of $Q'$ is at least $k+1$.
 Then there is by definition a frontier $\Fr(Y,\free(Q'))$ for some quantified variable $Y$ that contains variables $Y_1, \ldots, Y_{k+1}$ that form an independent set of $\HG_{Q'}$.
 Thus, to cover $\Fr(Y,\free(Q'))$ in a ${\sf \#}$-hypertree decomposition one needs at least $k+1$ edges of $\HG_{Q'}$.
 Thus, the {\sf \#}-{hypertree width} must be at least $k+1$ which contradicts the assumption. \end{proof}